joelypoley/swift_and_c/README.md

 int square(int x);
 ```

-Add `CMath` to the Package targets by adding the following snippet to the `targets` array in  `Package.swift`.
+Add `CMath` to the package targets by adding the following snippet to the `targets` array in  `Package.swift`.

 ```
+// Package.swift
+...
 .target(
   name: "CMath",
   dependencies: []),
+...
 ```

 Modify the `swift_and_c` target to depend on CMath.

 ```
+// Package.swift
+...
 .target(
   name: "swift_and_c",
   dependencies: ["CMath"]),
+...
 ```

 Modify `Sources/swift_and_c/main.swift` so that it uses the CMath module.